 Did You Know?

-Vermont is undoubtedly the largest maple syrup producer in the United States, producing over 1.9 million gallons of maple syrup in 2016.
+Vermont is undoubtedly the largest maple syrup producer in the United States, producing over 2.22 million gallons of maple syrup in 2020.
+Total production in the U.S. for that same year was 4.37M gallons.
+According to Vermont Business Magazine, "this represents over half the official US crop and by far the most of any state."

-Vermont has the most maple tree taps in the United States, with 4.85 million taps in 2016.
+Vermont also has the most maple tree taps in the United States, with 6.15 million taps in 2020.

 It takes 40 gallons of sap to make one gallon of maple syrup!